jeffrom/logd/README.md

 (represented as files) on disk.
 Topics are just directories which hold partitions.
 A text protocol is used and logd can be operated pretty easily using `telnet` if desired.
 The client library attempts to follow go conventions.
-For example, usage of `client.Scanner` should be predictable to someone familiar with scanners in the go standard library.
+For example, usage of `logd.Scanner` should be predictable to someone familiar with scanners in the go standard library.
 The server attempts to model itself closely to the OS such that tuning OS disk, network, and scheduling parameters can have significant benefits.